 Finally, look at the zippers.
 YKK makes premium zippers that are bound to last a long time!
 There is nothing more frustrating than a blown or jammed zipper.
 At the first signs of failure sent the bag back for replacement.
 Another option is to take it to a seamstress.
 They should be able to replace it at a minimal charge.

-What Concealed Carry Backpacks Did We Compare?
+What are the Best Concealed Carry Backpacks for EDC?

 Before we get into the meat of this article, let’s see how these packs compare to one another in terms of specs.